 Each $25 donated helped provide 100 meals to children, seniors, individuals and families throughout Los Angeles County.

-Your participation allowed the Food Bank and our partner agencies to provide nutritious food to people throughout Los Angeles County and continue our pandemic relief efforts as our community continued to recover from the COVID-19 pandemic in 2021.
+Your participation allowed the Food Bank and our partner agencies to provide nutritious food to people throughout Los Angeles County and support families struggling with food insecurity in 2022.

-The Afterschool Meal and Summer Lunch Programs distributed 2.3 million prepared meals to children in need, including healthy breakfasts, lunches, and after-school meals.
+The Afterschool Meal and Summer Lunch Programs distributed more than 189,000 prepared meals to children in need, including healthy breakfasts, lunches, and after-school meals.

-The Children’s Breakfast Program distributed kits containing 435,936 pounds of healthy breakfast foods such as oatmeal, pancake mix, and dried fruit, more than doubling the outcomes for the previous year.
+The Children’s Breakfast Program distributed kits containing 324,435 pounds of healthy breakfast foods such as oatmeal, pancake mix, and dried fruit.

-In 2021, the Food Bank’s Senior Nutrition Programs distributed 11.7 million pounds of nutritious food to more than 91,000 low-income seniors and vulnerable older adults across Los Angeles County.
+In 2022, the Food Bank’s Senior Nutrition Programs distributed 10.4 million pounds of nutritious food to more than 29,000 low-income seniors and vulnerable older adults each month across Los Angeles County.

 Delivering groceries directly to the homes of food-insecure seniors, with help from delivery partners as well as our own vehicles and drivers.